benofbrown/darksouls/DSIII_Low_Death.md

 - Grab the soul items and warp back to *Firelink Shrine*.
 - Sell the soul items and upgrade the sword to *Raw Astora Sword +5*.
 - Buy some *Alluring Skulls* if you have change.
-- Warp to *Cleansing Chapel*.
-- Rescue *Siegward* from the Well, then warp to *Rosaria's Chamber*.
+- Warp to *Rosaria's Chamber*.
 - Kill the *Deacons of the Deep*.
 Fight as normal in the first phase, in the second buff with a *Gold Pine Resin* then throw an *Alluring Skull* and kill the main dude when the others are distracted.
 - Grab the *Archdeacon set*.
+- Warp to *Farron Keep*.
+- Use the quickstep from the dagger to get past the basilisks and run up the ramp, killing the jumping ghru.
-- Warp to *Firelink Shrine*.
+- Extinguish the last flame, cure your poison, kill *Yellowfinger Heysel* and homeward bone to *Firelink Shrine*.
 - Sell the Deacon's soul
 - Buy a *Gold Pine Resin*.
 - Level *Vigour* if less than 40, else level *Endurance*
-- Warp to *Farron Keep*.
-- Put on the best curse resist gear.
-- Use the quickstep from the dagger to get past the basilisks and run up the ramp, killing the jumping ghru.
-- Extinguish the last flame, cure your poison, kill *Yellowfinger Heysel* and homeward bone to *Firelink Shrine*.
-- You may be able to level up at this point.
-As before level *Vigour* if it's less than 40, otherwise level *Endurance*.
 - Warp to *Keep Ruins*, then run to *Farron Keep Perimeter* and light it.
 - Kill the *Abyss Watchers* using the *Gold Pine Resin*.